-- There are many topological orderings of $\mathcal{T}$ . - One class is obtained using the depth-first search. - This algorithm searches all the components of ${\mathcal T}$ starting at their root vertices. - In this case, once vertex i has been visited, all the vertices of the subtree T(i) are visited immediately after i and i is labelled as the last vertex of T(i).
+- There are many topological orderings of $\mathcal{T}$ . - One class is obtained using the depth-first search (DFS). - DFS searches all the components of $\mathcal{T}$ starting at their root vertices. - Let us recall, once vertex i has been visited, all the vertices of the subtree T(i) are visited immediately after i and i is labelled as the last vertex of T(i).